Trump's Cuba hawks try to squeeze Havana over Venezuela role

 Among the foreign companies heavily invested in Cuba are Canadian mining firm Sherritt International Corp and Spain’s Melia Hotels International SA.
 U.S. companies, including airlines and cruise companies, have forged business deals in Cuba since the easing of restrictions under Obama.

+Toronto-based Sherritt said it would not be materially impacted by the Trump administration’s Helms-Burton decision and would continue to operate as usual focusing on meeting its nickel/cobalt production targets.

-It was unclear, however, how such property claims, some of which involve complex legal matters, will fare in U.S. courts.
+It was unclear, however, how Cuba property claims, some of which involve complex legal matters, will fare in U.S. courts.

 The European Union said it will “consider all options at its disposal to protect its legitimate interests.”